kfdm/irssi-growl/README.md

 ## Installing

-irssi-growl has two main dependencies that you will need to install from CPANI'm work
+irssi-growl has two main dependencies that you will need to install from CPAN

     cpan IO::Socket::PortState Growl::GNTP